sot/ska_helpers/docs/index.rst

-.. aca_helpers documentation master file, created by sphinx-quickstart on Fri Dec 13 09:48:53 2019.
+.. ska_helpers documentation master file, created by sphinx-quickstart on Fri Dec 13 09:48:53 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.